 Specific to Tillicum, the highway project includes construction of a significantly larger and improved interchange at Thorne Lane SW that involves a new connecting road from Gravelly Lake Drive SW to Thorne Lane SW and construction of a roadway/railway separation at Thorne Lane SW.
-Figures 10 and 11 on pages 27 and 28 show the highway alignment and Tillicum intersection improvements.
+Figures 10 and 11 on pages 30 and 31 show the highway alignment and Tillicum intersection improvements.
 However, this portion of the project is not currently funded, and it is unknown at this point when funds might be available.

-In conjunction with the Cross-Base Highway project and also the joining of the former Ft.
-Lewis and McChord Air Force Base to create JBLM, the military has indicated it intends to pursue construction of a separate north-south alignment that would either go over or under SR 704.
+In conjunction with the Cross-Base Highway project and also the joining of Ft.
+Lewis and McChord Air Force Base (AFB) to create Joint Base Lewis-McChord, the military has indicated it intends to pursue construction of a separate north-south alignment that would either go over or under SR 704.
 This would offer internal connectivity to the joined installations and may have some impact upon traffic in Tillicum as it could serve to change driver patterns.
 This project is still in the formative stages.